The pros and cons of buying a lake house

 • Winter protection and snow removal

-If you’re buying a lakefront property, ask your home inspector to keep an eye out for wear and tear caused by the elements.
+If you’re buying a waterfront home, ask your home inspector to keep an eye out for wear and tear caused by the elements.

-You will want to have adequate homeowners insurance for your lake home, so consult with a local insurance company and schedule an appointment for them to review the property.
+It’s important to make sure you have adequate homeowners insurance for your lake home, so consult with a local insurance company and schedule an appointment for them to review the property.
 Here are some of the key areas you should cover:

 • Flood insurance